c-villain/SwipeActions/README.md

 ## License

-Signals is released under an MIT license.
+SwipeActions is released under an MIT license.

 ## Special thanks